Social Search is Gen Z’s Google: Is Your Brand Visible Where It Matters?

 Why Traditional SEO Fails in Community Spaces

 You can’t “optimize” your way into a Reddit thread or Discord chat.
-Success here requires:
+Success here requires using social listening tools to understand the conversation before joining it.

 1. Authentic Engagement